yamachang/academic-YC/content/home/projects.md

 widget: portfolio

 # This file represents a page section.
-active: false  # Activate this widget? true/false
+active: true  # Activate this widget? true/false
 headless: false

 # Order that this section appears on the page.
 weight: 21

-title: Current Projects
+title: Research Projects
 subtitle: ''

 content: